China Authority Investigates A Surging Blockchain Concept Stock

 Guangdong Great Wall Group saw its stock price soared for five days from October 24 to October 30 in the case of a sharp decline in business performance as China’s President Xi Jinping urged the country to accelerate the adoption of blockchain tech as a key direction to innovation.

 On the evening of November 4, China Securities Regulatory Commission decided to initiate an investigation into due to the suspected illegal information disclosure.
-Yesterday, the stock price of Guangdong Great Wall Group dump 6.35%, and other blockchain concept stocks also experienced a wave of “dump and jump”.
+Yesterday, the stock price of Guangdong Great Wall Group dump 6.35%, and other blockchain concept stocks also experienced a wave of “dump and pump”.

 Established in 1996, Guangdong Great Wall Group is the first creative art ceramic enterprise listed in China.
 In its 2018 annual report, the company linked itself with blockchain concept.
 Among more than 50 investment projects, 6 software copyright titles or descriptions were related to blockchain concept, according to the 2018 annual report.